-But when you have flat feet, running can sometimes be difficult.
-You might feel aches and pains throughout your body, and some of these painful conditions can even make running harder to endure.
+We’d rather not see you hanging up your running shoes on account of flat feet, and you likely don’t have to.
+But the unique stresses that running with flat feet can place upon the body might lead to aches and pains throughout your body, and some of these conditions can make running harder to endure.

 Why Are Flat Feet a Problem for Runners?

-How Can You Prevent Injuries While Running With Flat Feet?
+How Can We Prevent Pain and Injuries While Running with Flat Feet?